 The Investment Committee of The Pittsburgh Foundation provides the strategic direction and oversight for the PLF.
 It is composed of some of the region’s best endowment managers and investment professionals.
 Bios of the investment committee are presented below:

 Lee B. Foster, II, serves on The Pittsburgh Foundation’s board of directors and is the Investment Committee Chair.
-Mr Foster is chairman of L.B.
+Foster is chairman of L.B.
 Foster Company, a Pittsburgh-based manufacturer and distributor of rail and construction products founded by his grandfather more than a century ago.
 He is past board chair of the Carnegie Museums of Pittsburgh where he serves as a Life Trustee.
 He is also the current board chair of the Museum of Natural History.
 Previous positions include: University of Pittsburgh trustee; chairman of the board of trustees of the YMCA of Greater Pittsburgh; past chair and current member of the board of visitors of the University of Pittsburgh Graduate School of Public Health; and past board member of the University of Pittsburgh Center for Latin American Studies.
 His corporate board associations include the Wabtec Corporation, Foster Holdings, Inc. and Capital Guidance S.A.

 David McL.
 Hillman, is the former president and partner of PNC Equity Partners, a private equity fund.
 Mr. Hillman joined the management training program of PNC’s affiliate, PNC Bank, in 1976.
 He held several positions in the Corporate Banking Division and in 1982 joined PNC’s newly-formed Equity Management Corp (the predecessor to PNC Equity Partners) as its co-founder.
 He is also a board member of The Pittsburgh Parks Conservancy, the Carnegie Hero Fund Commission, and Board Chair of Steel City Squash.
-Mr. Hillman is an emeritus board member and former Investment Committee chair of The Pittsburgh Foundation.
+Hillman is an emeritus board member and former Investment Committee chair of The Pittsburgh Foundation.

-Dwight Keating is vice president and chief investment officer of the Claude Worthington Benedum Foundation.
+Dwight Keating formerly served as vice president and chief investment officer of the Claude Worthington Benedum Foundation.
 Previously, he was a vice president and director of Five-J Energy.
-Mr. Keating served as chairman of the Mining and Reclamation Association of America, and served on the executive committee of the National Coal Association.
+Keating served as chairman of the Mining and Reclamation Association of America, and served on the executive committee of the National Coal Association.
 He served as a member of the West Virginia State Board of Investments, and previously served on the Investment Committee of Carnegie Mellon University.
 He presently serves on the Investment Committees of the Pittsburgh Cultural Trust, University of Pittsburgh, The Jewish Healthcare Foundation and the Strategic Investment Fund, Inc., a private real estate fund.
 He also serves on the Finance Committee of the Diocese of Wheeling-Charleston.
-Mr. Keating received his undergraduate degree from Georgetown University and his MBA from Columbia University.
+Keating received his undergraduate degree from Georgetown University and his MBA from Columbia University.

 Edith L. Shapira, M.D., chair of The Pittsburgh Foundation's board of directors, is a psychiatrist in private practice since 1991.
 In addition, she has an active life in the community, where she serves on the boards of directors of a wide variety of nonprofit and government organizations.
 These currently include: Pittsburgh Promise; Riverlife; the Allegheny County Board of Health; the Program and Policy Committee of the Pittsburgh Foundation; and the Board of Fellows of the Institute of Politics.
 She is the co-chair of the Elsie Hillman Civic Forum National Advisory Council.
 Past Boards served include: The Allegheny County Sports and Exhibition Authority; the Shale Gas Roundtable of the Institute of Politics; the Urban League; Western PA Conservancy; UPMC Presbyterian-Shadyside Hospitals; Magee Hospital; the Institute of Politics Water Management Task Force; the Institute for Transfusion Medicine; A+ Schools; the board of visitors of the University of Pittsburgh School of Social Work; and Winchester Thurston School.
 She is a clinical assistant professor of psychiatry at the University of Pittsburgh School of Medicine and she supervises Western Psychiatric Institute and Clinic residents in Psychiatry.